-2.1 The interdisciplinary nature of Al
+2.1 The interdisciplinary nature of AI

 The term 'artificial intelligence' was first used at a 1956 workshop held at Dartmouth College, a US Ivy League university, to describe the "science and engineering of making intelligent machines, especially intelligent computer programs" (McCarthy et al., 2006, p.
-2).
+2)1.
 Over the following decades, AI developed in fits and starts, with periods of rapid progress interspersed with AI winters (Russell and Norvig, 2016).

-All the while, definitions of Al multiplied and expanded, often becoming entangled with the philosophical questions of what constitutes 'intelligence' and whether machines can ever really be 'intelligent'.
-To give just one example, Zhong defined Al as a branch of modern science and technology aiming at the exploration of the secrets of human intelligence on one hand and the transplantation of human intelligence to machines as much as possible on the other hand, so that machines would be able to perform functions as intelligently as they can.
+All the while, definitions of AI multiplied and expanded, often becoming entangled with the philosophical questions of what constitutes 'intelligence' and whether machines can ever really be 'intelligent'.
+To give just one example, Zhong defined AI as a branch of modern science and technology aiming at the exploration of the secrets of human intelligence on one hand and the transplantation of human intelligence to machines as much as possible on the other hand, so that machines would be able to perform functions as intelligently as they can.
 (Zhong, 2006, p.
 90)

-Pragmatically sidestepping this long-running debate, for the purpose of this publication Al might be defined as computer systems that have been designed to interact with the world through capabilities that we usually think of as human (Luckin et al., 2016).
-More detail is given by UNESCO's World Commission on the Ethics of Scientific Knowledge and Technology (COMEST), who describe AI as involving machines capable of imitating certain functionalities of human intelligence, including such features as perception, learning, reasoning, problem solving, language interaction, and even producing creative work.
+Pragmatically sidestepping this long-running debate, for the

+2.5 quintillion2 bytes of data are created every day) and the exponential growth of computer processing power (because of Moore's law, today's mobile phones are as powerful as supercomputers were 40 years ago).
+Big data and powerful computers have both been essential to the successes of machine learning because its algorithms depend on the processing of millions of data points which, in turn, requires enormous amounts of computer power.3 purpose of this publication AI might be defined as computer systems that have been designed to interact with the world through capabilities that we usually think of as human (Luckin et al., 2016).
+More detail is given by UNESCO's World Commission on the Ethics of Scientific Knowledge and Technology machines capable of imitating certain functionalities of human intelligence, including such features as perception, learning, reasoning, problem solving, language interaction, and even producing creative work.
 (COMEST, 2019)